hassanjkhan/APTraining/README.md

 Developed this project with a group for Steacie Library HackFest 2020.

 Leverages Tensorflow Library BodyPix to correct your form as you do an over head press.
-It also keeps track of repetitions.
+- Keeps track of repetitions.
+- Tells you when your wrists are imbalanced if one is higher than the other.
-We also used google translate to tell you when one of your wrists is higher than the other.
+- Used google translate to verbally tell you when one of your wrists is higher than the other.

 1. Repetition Counter
 ![](Videos/OHPReps.gif)